 It’s true, these are some of the biggest one-off marketing mistakes out there.

-But when it comes to most marketing, perfectionism is often your worst enemy.
+But when it comes to digital media, perfectionism is often your worst enemy.

 For example, how many businesses spend weeks designing their logo, with 1,000 rounds of amends?
 Even though they are getting zero traffic on their website.